-14. As many as 3 out of 4 companies fell victim to phishing scams in 2016.
+14. As many as 85% of all organizations have been targeted by phishing scams in 2020.

-Scams and fraud make up only 2.5% of all spam emails; however, identity theft makes up 76% of those emails.
-This figure dates from 2016, and the percentage of companies affected has probably increased.
-One of the leading cybersecurity companies in the world, Symantec, believes that these rates are going up catastrophically fast.
+Scams and fraud make up only 2.5% of all spam emails.
+However, identity theft is the goal of 73% of those emails.
+And only 3% of those emails are reported to the management.
+One of the leading cybersecurity companies in the world, Symantec, is warning that these rates are rising fast.

-Despite growing awareness that spam is a serious, costly issue for businesses, 76% of companies report falling victim to recent phishing attacks.
-As Symantec reports, these rates are only increasing with time, – so it’s crucial that businesses be vigilant in protecting themselves against malware, spam, and known phishing lures.
+Despite growing awareness that spam is a serious and costly issue for businesses, many companies report falling victim to recent phishing attacks.
+That’s why it’s crucial that businesses be vigilant in protecting themselves against malware, spam, and known phishing lures.

-15. Apple IDs are the most popular targets of phishing emails, accounting for 25% of all phishing scams.
+15. Microsoft accounts are the most popular targets of phishing emails, accounting for 43% of all phishing attempts.

-While the myth still lingers that hackers like to target VIPs and people of great wealth, leaving us mere mortals safe from harm, the facts say otherwise.
-According to a recent Apple email phishing report, about a quarter of all phishing scams are made to target Apple IDs.
-Spam scams are also directed toward acquiring Microsoft Outlook passwords (17%) and Google Drive credentials (12.9%).
+There is a lingering myth about hackers preferring to target the rich and famous, leaving the rest of us safe from harm.
+But the stats tell a different story.
+According to a recent Apple email phishing report, nearly half of all phishing scams are designed to target Microsoft Outlook passwords.
+Spam scams are also directed toward acquiring LinkedIn (6%) and Amazon credentials (5%).

-Another example is Fortune 500 companies like USAA.
+Fortune 500 companies like Chase are also popular with scammers.
 The company’s logo has been misused in lots of emails that are actually malware-laden malicious spam.

 18. As many as 6% of spam scams use fax machines.